joshbeard/puppet-crowd/README.md

 After installation, you should access Crowd in your browser.
 The default port is '8095'.
 Unfortunately, you'll need to step through the installation wizard, providing a license key and some basic configuration.
+A (trial) license key can be obtained via the Atlassian website after creating a user account.

+When upgrading the license key is in the Crowd home directory and you don't need to supply it again.

 ## Prerequisites